JackUlbrichBaker/FPGA_Project/README.md

 - 64M x16
 - 1.35V low voltage operation

+Flash:
+- I selected to use the Winbond W25Q128JVSIM
+- enable config loading from flash to avoid reflashing on every power up
+- SPI enabled

+USB:
+- FT2232H interface (USB C plug)

+Power:
+- The board needs: 1.1V, 2.5V, 3.3V and can supply 5V
+- The board will be able to be powered by USB or barrel Jack
+- to supply this I will use the following:
+- - 1.1V: 500mA max -- Buck Converter
+- - 2.5V: 200mA max -- Linear Regulator
+- - 3.3V: 700mA - designed for 1A -- Switching step up
+- - 5.0V: 500mA - designed for 1A -- Switching step up

 IO:
 - Array of 8 LEDS that can be used as generic LEDs or to represent an 8 bit bus/memory
 - Array of 8 switches for the same reason